Montana Department of Environmental Quality About Us Permitting & Operator Assistance Public Participation

 Program Overview

-Open burning is regulated because smoke from open burning can have serious health effects if released to the atmosphere during times of poor ventilation.
+DEQ strives to provide residents every opportunity to burn without endangering public health.
+Open burning can have serious health effects if released to the atmosphere during times of poor ventilation.

-Open Burning is allowed year-round, however, requirements to obtain a dispersion forecast prior to burning vary by season.
+Open Burning is allowed year-round, however, requirements to obtain a dispersion forecast prior to burning vary by season:

-• During the Spring and Summer no DEQ dispersion forecast is needed.
+• During the spring and summer, no DEQ dispersion forecast is needed.

-• During the Fall DEQ issues county-wide restrictions based on the dispersion forecast.
+• During the fall, DEQ issues county-wide restrictions based on the dispersion forecast.

-• During the Winter opportunities to burn based on dispersion forecasts are granted on a case-by-case basis.
+• During the winter, opportunities to burn based on dispersion forecasts are granted on a case-by-case basis.

 • DEQ reviews the atmospheric conditions daily across the state and determines where it is safe to burn from an air quality perspective and where burning may cause health impacts.